microsoft/Git-Credential-Manager-for-Windows/Docs/Automation.md

 To avoid unnecessary service account credential validation, when relying on Microsoft Account or Azure Active Directory use:

     git config --global credential.validate false

-If your Azure Directory uses an ADFS authority other than visualstudio.com, use:

-    git config --global credential.microsoft.visualstudio.com.loginhint microsoft.com